madelson/MedallionUtilities/MedallionCollections/README.md

 Download the [NuGet package](https://www.nuget.org/packages/MedallionCollections)

 Want to use these functions but don't want an external dependency?
-Download the inline [NuGet package](https://www.nuget.org/packages/MedallionCollections.Inline/)
+Download the [inline NuGet package](https://www.nuget.org/packages/MedallionCollections.Inline/).
+For more about inline NuGet packages, check out [this post](http://www.codeducky.org/inline-nuget-packages-a-solution-to-the-problem-of-utility-libraries/).

 ## Collection Equality